9. Ariel’s Undersea Adventures

 A. Many Adventures of Winnie the Pooh (Magic Kingdom, 1999)

-If the shape of this showbuilding that’s familiar, that’s for good reason.
+If the shape of this showbuilding looks familiar, that’s for good reason.
 At Magic Kingdom, The Many Adventures of Winnie the Pooh replaced the Lost Legend: Mr. Toad’s Wild Ride.
-The former occupant’s double-sized dark ride with two separate tracks meant that the Pooh replacement could fit a dark ride, retail space, and Meet-and-Greet in one, creating a whole Pooh complex.
+The former occupant’s double-sized dark ride with two separate tracks meant that the Pooh replacement could fit a dark ride, retail space, and meet-and-greet in one, creating a whole Pooh complex.
 (Visit our Then & Now feature to see the two rides’ layouts overlaid with a slider to compare.)

 Walt Disney World’s Pooh ride isn’t exactly a masterpiece of Imagineering, but it feels like one compared to the ride Disneyland got…